sanjeevagrl/HouseSearch/README.md

 # To run the Development UI Server

+Api should run on https://localhost:44319/ this port as UI is poingting to above url to fetch the policy data

 To run the frontend part of our code, we will use the Angular CLI:

     npm start